 Specialization and Services

-No two companies have the same experience or product offerings.
-You should find one that specializes in the material or type of floor you're interested in.
+Look for a provider that specializes in the type of flooring you're interested in.
+For example, a crew might be experienced with carpet but not tile.
 A company's service offerings can also make a difference.
 At the very least, you should choose a provider that offers to dispose of your old flooring materials.
-However, providers can also offer hardwood refinishing or design consultations.
+However, installers can also offer refinishing services or design advisory.

 Cost

-While price shouldn't be the most important factor when choosing a flooring company, it's still important to find one that honors your budget.
+While cost shouldn't be the most important factor when choosing a flooring provider, it's still important to find one that respects your budget.
 We recommend getting quotes from multiple companies to compare labor costs.
 You can do this fully online or by requesting complimentary on-site estimates.

 Warranties and Guarantees